Venkatrames/ToDoList-SpringBoot/README.md

-📝 To-Do List Application (Spring Boot)
+📝 To-Do List Application (Spring Boot):

 📌 Overview
 This is a Spring Boot-based To-Do List application that allows users to Create, Read, Update, and Delete (CRUD) tasks.
 It is built using JSP, Servlets, JDBC, and MySQL for backend operations and follows the MVC architecture.